MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-domino.md

 The most recent update to this attribute is **David Alexander**.
 Because the Import operation option is set to Multivalued to Single Value, connector only imports **David Alexander** into the connector space.

-The logic to convert multi-valued attributes into single-valued attributes does not apply to the group member attribute and to the person fullname attribute.
+The logic to convert multi-valued attributes into single-valued attributes does not apply to the group member attribute and to the person **fullname** attribute.

 It also possible to configure import and export transformation rules for multivalued attributes per attribute, as an exception to the global rule.
-To configure this option, enter [objecttype].[attributename] in the **import exclusion attribute list** and **export exclusion attribute list** text boxes.
+To configure this option, enter **[objecttype].[attributename]** in the **import exclusion attribute list** and **export exclusion attribute list** text boxes.
 For example, if you enter Person.Assistant and the global flag is set to import all values, only the first value is imported for the assistant.

 #### Certifiers
 All Organization/Organizational Units are listed by the connector.
 To be able to export person objects to the primary address book, a certifier with its password is required.

-If all certifiers have the same password, the **Password for all Certifers** can be used.
+If all certifiers have the same password, the **Password for all Certifiers** can be used.
 Then you can enter the password here and only specify the certifier file.

 If you only import, then you do not have to specify any certifiers.